gofiber/fiber/README.md

 ## Middleware

-Middleware has never been so easy, just like Express you call the `Next()` matching route function!
+Middleware has never been so easy!
+Just like Express you call the `Next()` matching route function:

 ```go
 package main